OmShah-117/Machine-Learning/Heart Disease Prediction/Readme.md

 ---

 ## ⚙️ How It Works (High-Level)
-1. Load and inspect the dataset
+1. Load and inspect the dataset.
-2. Handle missing values and encode categorical features
+2. Handle missing values and encode categorical features.
-3. Perform exploratory data analysis
+3. Perform exploratory data analysis.
-4. Split data into training and testing sets
+4. Split data into training and testing sets.
-5. Train machine learning models
+5. Train machine learning models.
-6. Evaluate model performance
+6. Evaluate model performance.
-7. Interpret results and draw conclusions
+7. Interpret results and draw conclusions.

 ---